oqe/single-exome-sample-variant-priorization/README.md

 This is a nextflow workflow for extracting (human) single sample from a larger exome sequencing multisample/cohort VCF and annote and prioritize exome variants of that sample.

 **Here is a short description of the workflow stages:**
-0. Generate sample and date specifc output directories
+1. Generate sample and date specifc output directories
-1. Single sample vcf file is extracted from the cohort vcf with GATK SelectVariants (-sn) tool.
+2. Single sample vcf file is extracted from the cohort vcf with GATK SelectVariants (-sn) tool.
-2. Extracted vcf is decomposed and normalized by vt tool.
+3. Extracted vcf is decomposed and normalized by vt tool.
-3. Decomposed and normalized vcf is compressed (.gz) using bgzip and indexed (.tbi) using tabix.
+4. Decomposed and normalized vcf is compressed (.gz) using bgzip and indexed (.tbi) using tabix.
-4. Generate sample specific .yaml files for Exomiser from input table information.
+5. Generate sample specific .yaml files for Exomiser from input table information.
 Annotation and priorization for the variants of the vcf with sample specific HPO terms is done with Exomiser
-5. Generate sample specific .yaml files for LIRICAL from input table information and "Phenotype-driven priorization of candidate diseases and genes..." is done with LIRICAL (: LIkelihood Ratio Interpretation of Clinical AbnormaLities).
+6. Generate sample specific .yaml files for LIRICAL from input table information and "Phenotype-driven priorization of candidate diseases and genes..." is done with LIRICAL (: LIkelihood Ratio Interpretation of Clinical AbnormaLities).
-[ ] 7.
-VEP annotation ???

 ## Why?